 Most visitors haven’t ever seen the Peruvian currency before coming to the country.
-Getting used to the foreign and strange bills in your pocket, and especially getting a feeling of its worth and buying power isn’t easy.
+Getting used to the foreign and strange coins and bills in your pocket, and especially getting a feeling of its worth and buying power isn’t easy.
 Good indicators to estimate the value of a currency are, for example, a comparison of the minimum wage and prices in your home country with the ones in Peru or a comparison of the average wages / prices.

 Since April 2018 the minimum wage in Peru is 930 Soles, less the US$ 250 per month and the average income of an employee in Lima is around 1600 Soles to 1800 Soles (something around more or less US$ 450).
 A few people earn (much) more, many others must live on significantly less.
 Just think about what it means to an average local if you have US$300 or US$400 on you (not to mention the fact that you can afford a trip to Peru).
 Would you walk around with a monthly salary in your pocket to go shopping or sightseeing back home?
 Certainly not.

 This extreme difference occasionally result in crimes such as pick pocketing, cheating, theft and robbery.
 To avoid uncomfortable situations and stay safe, here some advice and useful tips on money matters:

 - Always have enough change (coins) and small notes in your pocket.
 Taxi drivers for example often can't or don't want to change.
 Already a 10 Soles note (about US$ 2.50) can be a problem and often smaller shops, kiosk or street vendors just don't have enough change.